tink-expo/branch-coverage-test-gen/README.md

 Coursework for CS453 Automated Software Testing, Spring 2020, KAIST

 ## About
 This project is a search-based test input generator for python source.
 It aims for high branch coverage, and uses Alternating Variable Method (AVM) search.
+`inputs/sample*.py` files are provided from the [course by KAIST COINSE lab](https://coinse.kaist.ac.kr/teaching/2020/cs453/).

 ## Usage
 Prerequisite: python3 (Tested with python 3.7.5)